As I feel the exhaustion of my 4th holiday season as a widow, I dug up one of my own blog posts to help me continue through this month.

 On Valentine’s Day, I drove to South Carolina with another girl friend for the week since we had off from school.
 My momentum for running away from these trigger moments was just beginning and it seemed to be working for me.

 For Mike’s birthday, the 4th of July, again I planned a trip with my kids and extended family.
+We took a road trip to Cape Cod and New Hampshire.
 Doing things differently than we had was key to my survival.